ilongo95/Parallel_A_Star/README.md

 # Parallel_A_Star
-Parallel A* for CMSC498X Group Project
+Parallel A* for CMSC498X Group 8's final project

 Configuration:
 In order to properly compile and run the programs on Deepthought2 you must first load the needed OpenMPI and GCC modules with the below command.